telehash/telehash-js/README.md

 mesh.discover(false); // to disable (default)
 ````

+While discover is enabled, `mesh.accept` will be called for all discovered local endpoints.

 Optional args and a callback (to know once discovery is enabled on all the transports) can be passed in:

 ````js